Every day, TV schedules include many programs about buying and selling property.

 Location, size and age are just some of the factors a valuer will consider when valuing your home.

 What we often fail to realise when selling property, is there are some less obvious issues that can greatly reduce the value of our home.
-Some can make it very difficult to sell at all.
+Some can make it very difficult or impossible to sell at all.

 Thus resulting in the selling process grinding to a halt.